wazo-platform/xivo-tools/dev-tools/archives/xivo-fai-deploy.md

 ===============

 This is the description of a Jenkins job named xivo-fai-deploy.
-It has become obsolete with the arrival of the xivo-dist script.
+It has become obsolete with the arrival of the wazo-dist script.

 Jenkins job
 -----------